 Residents may be newcomers to this field or may be accomplished practitioners such as Kathy High, Phil Gamblen, Paul Vanouse, Orlan and the Critical Art Ensemble.

-More than 60 residents have come from Australia, United State, United Kingdom, Portugal, Canada, Singapore, Netherlands, Norway, France and Argentina.
+More than 100 residents have come from Australia, The United States, The United Kingdom, New Zealand, India, Portugal, Canada, Singapore, The Netherlands, Norway, France, Japan, Denmark, China and Argentina.
 They have included visual and performance artists, science fiction writers, art historians, political theorists, geographers, scientists and musicians.